DonLakeFlyer/matlab-coder-utils/README.md

 * Include matlab-coder-utils repo as a submodule of your matlab code repo.
 * In the Matlab app Set Path to include matlab-coder-util/c-udp

-## ComplexSamplesUDPReceiver
+## ComplexSingleSamplesUDPReceiver

-This class is meant to be used to receive complex samples from a udp port.
+This class is meant to be used to receive complex single precision samples from a udp port.

 Example usage: